 Cheating means doing something that is against the rules.
 This includes brining material into the exam room which is not allowed - even if you do not use it.

 - No mobile phones

-- No wrist watches which have data storage
+- No wrist watches

 - No unauthorised aids

 - No communicating with other students once in the exam room

 Your results